JarkkoMattheiszen/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock-Paper-Scissors game with a simple pattern learning AI
+Rock-Paper-Scissors game with a simple pattern learning AI.
+Written in JavaScript.